SSR 03- 2p

 Although symptoms alone cannot be the basis for finding a medically determinable impairment,

-an individual's symptoms and the effect(s) of those symptoms on the individual's ability
+individual's symptoms and the effect(s) of those symptoms on the individual's ability

 to function must be considered both in determining impairment severity and in assessing

-the individual's residual functional capacity (RFC).
-If pain or other symptoms are
+the individual's residual functional capacity (RFC), as appropriate.
+If the adjudicator

-found to cause a limitation or restriction having more than a minimal effect on an
+finds that pain or other symptoms are found to cause a limitation or restriction having

-individual's ability to perform basic work activities, a “severe” impairment must
+more than a minimal effect on an individual's ability to perform basic work activities,

-be found to exist.
-See SSR 96-3p, “Titles II and XVI: Considering Allegations of Pain
+a "severe" impairment must be found to exist.
+See SSR 96-3p, "Titles II and XVI: Considering

-the Credibility of an Individual's Statements.”
+Disability Claims: Assessing the Credibility of an Individual's Statements."

 Proceeding with the sequential evaluation process, when an individual is found to

-have a severe impairment, the adjudicator must next consider whether the individual's
+have a medically determinable impairment that is "severe," the adjudicator must next

-in appendix 1, subpart P of 20 CFR part 404.
-Since RSDS/CRPS is not a listed impairment,
+the Listing of Impairments contained in appendix 1, subpart P of 20 CFR part 404.

-an individual with RSDS/CRPS alone cannot be found to have an impairment that meets
+be found to have an impairment that meets the requirements of a listed impairment.

-should be compared to any pertinent listing to determine whether medical equivalence
+However, the specific findings in each case should be compared to any pertinent listing

-may exist.[5]
+to determine whether medical equivalence may exist.[4]
 Psychological manifestations related to RSDS/CRPS should be evaluated under the mental

-meets or equals the severity of a mental listing.
+impairment(s) meets or equals the severity of a mental listing.

 For those cases in which the individual's impairment(s) does not meet or equal the

-in Disability Claims: Assessing the Credibility of an Individual's Statements” and
+Assessing the Credibility of an Individual's Statements" and SSR 96-8p, "Titles II

-SSR 96-8p, “Titles II and XVI: Assessing Residual Functional Capacity in Initial Claims.”
+and XVI: Assessing Residual Functional Capacity in Initial Claims."

 Opinions from an individual's medical sources, especially treating sources, concerning